rackerlabs/docs-developer-blog/_posts/2018-11-20-change-the-oracle-apps-and-weblogic-password.md

     adstpall.sh apps/apps_password -mode=allnodes

 This prompts for the WebLogic password.
-Internally, it connects to all the nodes by using Secure Shell (SSH), which was enabled as part of R12.2.x pre-requisites setup.
+Internally, it connects to all the nodes by using Secure Shell (SSH), which was enabled as part of the R12.2.x prerequisites setup.

 #### 2. Change the passwords